ErrorTzy/writings/papers/PhDApps/Draft_3.md

 How to be a robust realist about fundamentality through deflationism (of some sort)?
 ## Intro

-Over the past twenty years or so, many have grown tired of Quinean ontology and Carnapian metaontology (==citation==).
+Over the past twenty years or so, many have grown tired of Quinean ontology and Carnapian deflationism (==citation==).
 People have found that even if we figure out what indispensably exists, we still seem to miss something important: what is more fundamental than what, and what is most fundamental.
 As a result, many have rallied under the banner of fundamentality.
 There has been a revolution in metaphysics since then.

-This revolution clearly differs from Quinean ontology, but it is not immediately clear how it avoids neo-Carnapian metaontology.
-Neo-Carnapian deflationism basically tells us that metaphysics at least partly varies across languages.
-But language use is subjective and conventional.
-Therefore, deflationism renders metaphysical claims not *worldly and objective*.
-Therefore, to avoid neo-Carnapian deflationism, proponents intend fundamentality to be "*worldly and objective*" (==citations==).
-This is intuitive: fundamentality is a legitimate part of ordinary discourse, and we have strong intuitions that such discourse is true in virtue of what is really out there.
-Taking it to be worldly and objective is, therefore, prima facie plausible.

-But you can't make a cake just by intending there to be one.
-Similarly, you cannot make fundamentality *worldly and objective* by mere intention.
-Some argument must be made to meet the challenge.
-Yet the challenge itself seems hard to articulate: what does it take for something to be *worldly and objective* at all?
+This revolution clearly is one step forward from Quinean ontology, with a well-motivated reason.
+Yet it is not immediately clear how it avoids Carnapian deflationism.
+But...
+Wait a second.
+Why do we need to avoid deflationism?

+What I mean by Carnapian deflationism, really?
+I mean the roughly the following: there is no deep truth about fundamentality.
+Whether $x$ is more fundamental than $y$ is just a matter of our linguistic conventions.
+If we start to speak differently, then $y$ could also be more "fundamental" than $x$.

+Now it seems clear why we want to avoid it.
+Fundamentality is a legitimate part of ordinary discourse, and we have strong intuitions that this is some deep, worldly feature.
+Isn't it obvious that, atoms are more basic than chairs?
+In other words, deflationism runs against our realist intuition about fundamentality.

+But aren't modern deflationists also realists?
+A modern deflationist would surely grant us that, given a language, it is true to say $x$ is more fundamental than $y$.
+What intuition is at stake here, exactly?

+If we look at the literature on fundamentality, we will frequently find the phrase "*worldly and objective*" (==citations==).
+And deflationary account of fundamentality is denied because fundamentality is supposed to be *worldly and objective*.
+Why an deflationary account fails to be *worldly and objective*?
+What do we even mean when we use this phrase, exactly?

-This paper aims to do exactly that.
+This paper aims to explicate this issue.
 I argue that current accounts of fundamentality fail to justify themselves as *objective*, and that the root of the problem is a mistaken conception of being *worldly*.
 I then argue that, under the right conception, we can adopt a semi-deflationary account that secures a worldly and objective notion of fundamentality.

 ## Articulating Objectivity